fynks/awesome-kernelsu/README.md

 - Regularly review app permissions
 - Keep KernelSU updated

-### Third-Party Content

-This list includes links to third-party resources:
-- Content accuracy is not guaranteed
+</details><br>

-- External projects have their own licenses (separate from this repository's MIT License)
+**Third-Party Content:** External projects have their own licenses (separate from this repository's MIT License).
+Verify safety before use.
-- Maintainers are not affiliated with linked projects
-- Verify safety of external resources before use

-### Updates & Maintenance

-This documentation:
-- Is community-maintained
-- May contain outdated information
-- Should be verified against official sources
-- Is provided "as is" without warranty
-- May change without notice

-### Affiliation
+**Updates:** This community-maintained documentation may contain outdated information.
+Verify against official sources.

-KernelSU and its derivatives are independent projects:
-- Not affiliated with Google or Android
+**Affiliation:** KernelSU and derivatives are independent, community-driven projects—not affiliated with Google, Android, or device manufacturers.
-- Not affiliated with device manufacturers
-- Community-driven open source projects
-- Not official support channels

-### Contact & Issues

-For concerns about this documentation:
-- Open an issue on GitHub
-- Follow contribution guidelines
-- Respect community code of conduct
-- Provide constructive feedback

 <div align="right">
 <a href="#awesome-kernelsu">⬆ Back to Top</a>